Internet-Draft OAuth Mission Status August 2026

 This extension adds the following to that projection:

-This projection and the dedicated Mission Status Response (Section 3.4) carry Mission facts in a mission object of the same shape: the open mission claim object of [I-D.draft-mcguinness-oauth-mission] (Section "The Mission Claim") with status members (state, fresh_until, and, on the dedicated response, expires_at) added.
+This projection and the dedicated Mission Status Response (Section 3.4) carry Mission facts in a mission object of the same shape: the open mission claim object of [I-D.draft-mcguinness-oauth-mission] (Section "The Mission Claim") with status members (state, fresh_until, the status_list reference where the deployment publishes one (Section 5), and, on the dedicated response, expires_at and version) added.
 This projection populates the subset a token-holding consumer needs; the dedicated response populates more.
 Either way a consumer reads the same fact from the same place.

 Example [RFC9701]-signed introspection response (decoded payload), for a token whose Mission is active: